-PM imaging such as Radiographs (x-rays), and Computed Tomography (CT)scans are important to assist in finding clues to the cause of the incident (e.g., in the case of bombings) and in determining the cause and manner of death.
-Whole body imaging is recommended and may assist in identification by locating internal implants in bone, breast, heart (for example pacemakers), uterine IUD, etc. PM imaging may provide invaluable information to record identifying features that can be reliably compared with known AM data.
-If forensic imaging specialists are deployed, they work under the responsibility of forensic pathology.
-A systematic imaging examination of the human remains (especially using CT scanning technology) is conducted to:
+Radiographs (x-rays), and other types of PM images, such as CT-scans are important for the whole body as well as the teeth for finding clues to the cause (e.g. in the case of bombings) in order to provide clues for the cause of death and to screen for foreign bodies such as pacemakers, implants, and fracture sequelae to assist the identification process.
+Additionally, radiological imaging can provide invaluable information to record identifying features that can be reliably compared with known ante-mortem data.
+If forensic radiology specialists are deployed, they work under the responsibility of forensic pathology.
+The objectives include establishing the cause and manner of death and victim identification.
+A systematic radiological examination of the human remains (especially using CT scanning technology) is conducted to:

-- Record potential identifying features, including internal observations, such as certain medical conditions and evidence of previous surgery for example surgically absent appendix, gallbladder or uterus - Identify injuries, pre-existing disease processes or abnormalities. - Search for teeth and bones or bone fragments. - Search for foreign objects (metallic items, explosives devices, firearm projectile, and jewellery). - Evaluation of injuries (cause and manner of death). - Estimation of age at the time of death. - Depict and record treatments in teeth (and bones) useful for identification. - AM/PM radiological comparisons. - Conform with established search guidelines for the bodies of flight crews (examination of head and feet). - Collaborate with forensic anthropologist to provide radiological views, and interpretation of them, to produce a biological profile, including estimated age, sex, ethnic affiliation, height and weight and depict unique features for comparison purposes.
+- Record potential identifying features, including internal observations, such as certain medical conditions and the presence of some organs whose retention may be useful (viz excluding someone who has a history of appendix, gall bladder or uterus removal). - > Find specific injury, disease or abnormality. - Search for teeth and bones or bone fragments. - Search for foreign objects (metallic items, explosives devices, firearm projectile, and jewellery).

+- > Evaluation of injuries (cause and manner of death). - Estimation of age at the time of death. - > Depict and record treatments in teeth (and bones) useful for identification. - > AM/PM radiological comparisons. - Conform with established search guidelines for the bodies of flight crews (examination of head and feet). - Collaborate with forensic anthropologist to provide radiological views, and interpretation of them, to produce a biological profile, including estimated age, sex, ethnic affiliation, stature and depict unique features for comparison purposes.